cryptosharks131/lndg/README.md

 ## Auto-Fees
 ### Here are some additional notes to help you get started using Auto-Fees (AF).
-LNDg can update your fees on a channel every 24 hours if there is a suggestion listed on the fee rates page.
+LNDg can update your fees on a channel every 24 hours (default) if there is a suggestion listed on the fee rates page.
 You must make sure the `AF-Enabled` setting is set to `1` and that individual channels you want to be managed are also set to `enabled`.
 You can view a log of AF changes by opening the Autofees tab.

 You can customize some settings of AF by updating the following settings:
 `AF-FailedHTLCs` - The minimum daily failed HTLCs count in which we could trigger a fee increase (depending on flow)